 The breed standard color of their eyes and nose would usually be solid black.
 So the lighter pigment is actually a dilute (weak) gene, and considered a genetic fault.

-A Liver Shih Tzu will have light brown (or some may even say pink) noses, lips, footpads and eye rims.
+Liver Shih Tzu will have light brown (or some may even say pink) noses, lips, footpads and eye rims like Max in the picture below.
 Their eye color will be a lighter brown or even dark golden hue.

 While a Blue Shih Tzu often have dark or light gray on their noses, footpads, lips and eye rims.